bamford/spatial-transformer-tensorflow/README.md

         should have size [num_batch, num_control_points x 2].
         num_control_points must be a square of an integer.

-    Notes:
 To initialize the network to the identity transform init ``theta`` to zeros:
 ```python
 identity = np.zeros(num_control_points,2).astype('float32')
 theta = tf.Variable(initial_value=identity)